Background Image{else}Background Image

 I’m a creative spirit at heart so my work desk can get messy when I’m in the zone!
 But I’m a firm believer in a tidy desk, tidy mind so I’ll always start and finish the day by getting properly organised.
 It keeps me ready to tackle the day’s to-do list.

 The same rules apply for my room.
 We’ve all been there when we think we’ve got nothing to wear before a big event and end up creating an absolute mess while trying on our entire wardrobe.
 But when the party’s over, it’s back to business.
+My car though?
+That’s a different story.
+I always keep it tidy.

 Give us something you are NOT very good at…